correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 ## Variable Discussion

-The effect of adjusting the $\sigma$ values has been discussed in the above graphs.
-However, I have not directly discussed how the *m*, *d*, and *u* term affect the Kalman prediction.

-FINISH FINISH FINISH FINISH
+Quick recap of variables used to tune and their impacts:

+- **m and d**: Although these parameters were derived from experimentally determined variables at the start, they can still be fine-tuned.
+A higher value of *m* corresponds to a car with greater inertia; it accelerates less in response to a control input.
+The *d* term mainly influences the max speed of the car (calculated by the Kalman filter) and how rapidly the speed decreases once the control input is removed.
+- **u**: The control input, unlike the m and d terms, come directly from the PID controller and in theory probably should not be changed in order to tune the kalman filter.
+However, I found that scaling/ampliyfing it (as mentioned earlier in the lab) was a quick and effective workaround to better match the filter’s expected behavior.
+- $\boldsymbol{\sigma}$: As previously mentioned in the lab, $\sigma_1$ and $\sigma_2$ represent the "trust" in the ToF data realitve to the model.
+For example, large $\sigma_1$ and $\sigma_2$ correspond to low confidence in the model's predictions and make the filter rely more heavily on sensor measurments. $\sigma_3$ is effectively the same but for the model.
+Large $\sigma_3$ values represent more trust in the model than in the ToF measurments.

 ## Collaboration

 I collaborated extensively on this project with [Jack Long](https://jack-d-long.github.io/) and [Trevor Dales](https://trevordales.github.io/).
-I referenced [Stephan Wagner's site](https://fast.synthghost.com/) for much of the lab but most specifically for implementing the DMP!
+I referenced [Stephan Wagner's site](https://fast.synthghost.com/) with help in implementing the python kalman simulation!
 ChatGPT was used to help plot graphs.